Abdullahsab3/scala-native-intro/readme.md

 Once all the NIR sources are linked, the optimizer will optimize them.
-An example of these optimisations is partial evaluation, which will evaluate instructions that have predictable results at compile time [@shabalin2018interflow].
+An example of these optimisations is partial evaluation, which will evaluate instructions that have predictable results at compile time.

 ### Translating NIR Sources to LLVM IR